practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 - Standard ML to Wasm?
 - ReScript??
 TBD

-# From "back-end" to "front-end" programming languages
+# From "back-end" to "front-end" programming languages, and back

 Table of contents: